-Vikings and their culture have interested us since their days of domination.
-There are TV shows about them and sports teams named for them.
-Nordic culture and mythology permeate the media with superhero characters like Thor.
-Meanwhile anime series such as Attack on Titan utilize Norse mythology in their story lines.
+Vikings and their culture have interested us since the days of the Viking expansion.
+There are numerous TV shows about them and sports teams named after them.
+Nordic culture and mythology permeate the media with superhero characters like Thor and Loki, while anime series, such as Attack on Titan, utilize Norse mythology in their storylines.
 Viking history and Viking art represent something epic, in a sense.
-For the centuries since their exploration and reign in the known world, the Viking has garnered the constant attention of academics, comic book aficionados, and people of all ages in general.
+For the centuries since their exploration and reign in the known world, the Vikings have garnered the constant attention of academics, comic book aficionados, and people of all ages in general.

 Whatever their involvement in history, the Vikings left a lasting impact in their wake.

 The Vikings were active from roughly 793-1066 BCE.
-The Viking Age was a period in European (Northern European and Scandinavian) history which followed the German Iron Age (400-800 AD).
-During this period, Scandinavian Norsemen explored Europe by its seas and rivers for “trade, raids, colonization, and conquest”.
+The Viking Age was a period in European (Northern European and Scandinavian) history that followed the German Iron Age (400-800 AD).
+During this period, Scandinavian Norsemen explored Europe by its seas and rivers for “trade, raids, colonization, and conquest.”
 It is safe to say that their interaction with the world around them vastly changed the course of history.

-The term “viking” stems from the word for “pirate” in early Scandinavian language.
+The term “Viking” stems from the word “pirate” in the early Scandinavian language.
 Since the Vikings were from the Northern European peninsula, the term took on different meanings in each language and culture.
-The term ‘Viking,” as we know it today, comes from the period from the 8th to the 11th centuries when the Vikings were on the path to conquest and colonization.
+The term “Viking,” as we know it today, comes from the period from the 8th to the 11th centuries when the Vikings were on the path to conquest and colonization.

 As an extension of their unique history, Viking art has an enamoring quality.